isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Grow Your PSG Community.md

 </div>
 <p><strong>These are some reasons why parents join the Parent Support Group!
 Feel free to share with your parent community as part of your recruitment efforts.</strong>
 </p>
-<p>The Parent Support Group (PSG) is a great opportunity for parents to be
+<p>The Parent Support Group (PSG) is a great opportunity for parents to grow
 closer to your children, understand them better, and help them in their education journey.</p>
 <p></p>